VicoDubugras/hiring/README.md

 * Continuous Integration and Deployment into AWS, GCLOUD and Azure
 * A highly modular front-end that integrates the design team in the development process

 We are looking for people passionate for coding, with experience on building scalable products and exceptional technical background.
+We are also looking for smart people, fast learners and technology passionates which are able to help us to reach our objectives even with less experience on coding.

-Technology is the most important part of our business, so we need people who want to know more about our market, about how the payment ecosystem works, and help us change it.
-We want people that connect with our business and we want to build something that will change Brazil.
+Technology and knowledge are the most important parts of our business, so we need people who want to know more about our market, about how the payment ecosystem works, and help us change it.
+We want people that connect with our business and we want to build something that will change the way that people and companies deals with money.
 To help finding people that match with us, we've broken down our engineering team core values, you can find them in our [Key:Values page](https://www.keyvalues.com/hash) and see if it fits you.

 If you can relate to our mission and want to join us, [check out our current open jobs](https://hashlab.workable.com/)